powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 It allows users to read and write files.
 It is for example used under the hood by Importers to access the filesystem during Network imports when using `Network.read()` methods.

+For importers and exporters, datasources are used to access files corresponding to a single network

 ## Types of datasources